2001–02 Detroit Red Wings season

+The Red Wings began the season by winning 22 of their first 27 games.
+The roster featured 500-goal scorers, with Brendan Shanahan becoming the fourth teammate to reach the milestone during the season.
+Detroit finished the regular season with an NHL best 116 points to earn the top seed in the Western Conference.
+In the first round of the playoffs, the Vancouver Canucks took a 2-0 series lead before Detroit won four consecutive games to advance.

-After making quick work against their division rival, the St. Louis Blues, Detroit met their arch-nemesis, the second-seeded Colorado Avalanche in the Western Conference Finals, reigniting their long-storied rivalry.
-Throughout the series, the two adversaries engaged in a fierce back-and-forth battle within a hotly fought contest that went on doggedly for seven games, with the series being tied three times before culminating in a pivotal game seven in Detroit.
-With the two teams teetering on the brink of elimination, the Red Wings delivered a shell-shocking performance, overwhelming the Avalanche with an assertive offense and securing a resounding victory in the decisive game seven with a final score of 7-0.
-After that, the Wings fought the cinderella story Carolina Hurricanes for the Stanley Cup, winning in game five at home.
-Over 1 million people showed up for the victory parade in downtown Detroit on June 17.
+After winning against the St. Louis Blues, Detroit met the second-seeded Colorado Avalanche in the Western Conference Finals, reigniting their long-storied rivalry.
+Throughout the series, the two teams engaged in a contest that went on for seven games, with the series being tied three times before culminating in game seven in Detroit.
+With both teams on the brink of elimination, the Red Wings triumphed over the Avalanche in game seven with a final score of 7-0.
+After that, the Wings fought the Carolina Hurricanes for the Stanley Cup, winning in game five at home.

 There was no All-Star game this year as the Winter Olympics in Salt Lake City took place in February 2002 where eleven Red Wings players represented their countries.
 Brendan Shanahan and Steve Yzerman represented Canada; Chris Chelios and Brett Hull represented the United States; Dominik Hasek represented the Czech Republic; Sergei Fedorov, Pavel Datsyuk and Igor Larionov represented Russia; and Nicklas Lidstrom, Fredrik Olausson, and Tomas Holmstrom represented Sweden.

 The Red Wings sold out all 41 home games in 2001–02 as 20,058 fans packed Joe Louis Arena for every regular season and playoff game played in Detroit.
 The season was chronicled by Detroit Free Press sportswriter Nicholas J. Cotsonika's 2002 book, Hockey Gods: The Inside Story of the Red Wings' Hall of Fame Team.
 The 02 Red Wings are regarded as one of the best hockey teams of all time due to their historical significance.